OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 #### Input Limits

 bcrypt has a maximum length for the input, which is 72 characters for most implementations (there are some [reports](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length) that other implementations have lower maximum lengths, but none have been identified at the time of writing).
-Where bcrypt is used, a maximum length of 64 characters should be enforced on the input, as this provides a sufficiently high limit, while still allowing for string termination issues and not revealing that the application uses bcrypt.
+Where bcrypt is used, a maximum length of 64 characters should be enforced on the input, as this provides a sufficiently high limit, while still allowing for string termination issues.

 In order to protect against this issue, a maximum password length of 64 characters should be enforced when using bcrypt.